 8. Implementation of the recording provisions in the Bill will incur costs, principally associated with the adaption and maintenance of the IT system to be used for the purpose of recording by schools and training to be provided to teaching staff using the system.
 It is estimated that the adaptation of the IT system will cost in the region of £40,000.
-This funding will be sought from within existing resources for the 2016/17 financial year.
+This funding will be sought from within existing resources for the 2015/16 financial year.
+It is not anticipated that any training costs will arise which cannot be met within existing Departmental resources.